holoviz/param/doc/reference/param/reactive.md

 value = param.rx(0, error_mode="propagate")
 result = value.rx.pipe(divide)

-isinstance(result.rx.value, param.Error)  # True
+isinstance(result.rx.value, param.ReactiveError)  # True
 str(result.rx.value)                      # "division by zero"
 result.rx.error is result.rx.value        # True
 ```

-An `Error` carries the original exception and the node that failed.
+`ReactiveError` carries the original exception and a weak reference to the node that failed.
 Reactive
-operations receiving an `Error` pass it through without being called.
+operations receiving a `ReactiveError` pass it through without being called.
 Use
 `process_failures=True` with `.rx.pipe` when an operation should inspect or
 transform the failure: